 Coventry Winter Night Shelter

-This is a real life-changing project that helps people living on the streets to cope during the winter nights whilst helping them to move off the streets.
-Homelessness is an acute problem in the city of Coventry and across the country.
-4 years ago, a pilot project was launched to try and help solve the problem, and so Coventry Winter Night Shelter was born.
+Coventry Winter Night Shelter is a life-changing project that helps people living on the streets to cope during the winter nights whilst also helping them to move off the streets.
+Homelessness is an acute problem in Coventry and across the country.
+5 years ago, a pilot project was launched to try and help solve the problem, and so Coventry Winter Night Shelter was born.

-What is Coventry Winter Night Shelter CWNS?
+What is Coventry Winter Night Shelter?

 Sundays: St Margaret’s (Dec-Jan) and St Alban’s (Feb-March)